carloscasciano/react_redux_clicker/README.md

 - Main Objective: Conquer all provinces.
 - Provinces are conquered by using legionaries.
 - A click trains a roman legionary and passes a day.
-- Every 30 days: [Provinces pay you gold / Improvements prices doubles / Necessary Legionary doubles]
+- Every 30 days: [Provinces pay you gold / Necessary Legionary grows 150%]
 - Gold is used to build improvements in Rome.
+When you buy a province, it prices double.
 - Improvements give you enhancements.